Eve00000/mixxxwebsite/content/news/2025-08-04-gsoc-2025-report-armaan-chowfin.md

 Mixxx provides an abstract `EngineBufferScale` class, which is subclassed to implement resamplers using various time-stretching libraries. `EngineBufferScaleST`, `EngineBufferScaleRubberband`, `EngineBufferScaleSRC`, `EngineBufferScaleZita` implement resamplers that use the [SoundTouch](https://www.surina.net/soundtouch/), [Rubberband](https://breakfastquay.com/rubberband/), [SampleRate](https://libsndfile.github.io/libsamplerate/) and [libzita-resampler](https://kokkinizita.linuxaudio.org/linuxaudio/zita-resampler/resampler.html) library APIs respectively.

 During a live DJ set where the end result is an audio output, the resampling step happens in the player - between the soundsource and the engine.
-The exact flow is as follows, where T isi the rack sample-rate and E is the Engine (DAC) sample-rate:
+The exact flow is as follows, where T is the rack sample-rate and E is the Engine (DAC) sample-rate:

 i.
 Sound source (T)
 ii.
 Read ahead manager (T)
 iii.
-Resample #1 (T -> E): `scaleBuffer()` iv.
+Resample #1 (T -> E): `scaleBuffer()`
+iv.
 Engine buffer (E)
 v.
 Engine mixer (E)